 FDI in retail in India has always been a contentious issue.
 The government has been progressively liberalising the retail sector in India for foreign direct investment.
-The latest major move came in 2012 when 100% FDI was allowed in single-brand retail.
+The last major move came in 2012 when 100% FDI was allowed in single-brand retail.
 In this article, we discuss the issue of FDI in retail in India and the advantages and disadvantages of the same.
 We also talk about how the Indian economy is affected by the liberalisation in the government’s FDI policy.

 FDI in Retail Background

 The Indian retail market is said to be worth USD 600 billion.
 It comes in the top-five retail markets worldwide by economic value.
 It is also one of the fastest-growing markets with a surging population of more than a billion people.
 The retail market is expected to grow tremendously.
 The total consumption expenditure is estimated to reach about USD 3600 billion by 2020.
-The retail market is expected to reach USD 1.1 trillion by 2020.
+The retail market is estimated to have reached USD 1.1 trillion by 2020.
 Online retail sales are also estimated to grow at a rate of more than 30%.

 In terms of economy, retail is one of the pillars of the Indian economy with the sector contributing to about 10% of the Gross Domestic Product (GDP).
 In this sector, the organised sector is merely 9% and the unorganised sector dominates.
 The maximum number of retailers operate out of less than 500 sq. feet of retail space.
 The unorganised retail sector also absorbs about 7% of the labour force in India.